BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 The function retrieves the number of tokens at a given block number.
 <br>Can be called only by other functions of this contract.

-The function receives a link to the checkpoints list (changes history of the amount of tokens) and the new amount for the current block.

-If the last saved block number is the same as the current one, the function updates that last record with a new amount, otherwise it add new record with new (current) block number and specified amount.
+It checks if there is token history available and returns 0 if not.

+If the queried block is greater or equal to the block number of the last record in history, it returns the value for that block.

+If the queried block is less than the block number of the first record, it returns zero.

 - **Test cases**
-	- should add new record with current block number and specified amount
-		- if the checkpoints list is empty
+	- it should return 0 if there are no recorded checkpoints
-		- if the last record in the list has the old block number
-	- should overwrite the last record with current block number and specified amount
-		- if the last record in the list has the same block number as the current one
+	- it should return token amount at the last recorded checkpoint if the queried block number is greater or equal than block number from the last record in history
-		- if the last record in the list has the block number greater than the current one
+	- otherwise it should return the token amount from the last record that preceeds the queried block